MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/l/labeled-labeling.md

 ---
 title: labeled, labeling - Microsoft Style Guide
-description: Guidelines for using the labeled and labeling in Microsoft documents.
+description: Guidelines for using the terms labeled and labeling in Microsoft documents.
 author: pallep
 ms.author: pallep
 ms.date: 01/19/2018